benjaminlukeclark/Service-Review-Reports/readme.txt

 If you want a regular transfer of files, the recommended approach is to setup a scheduled task running as a user with access to both remote and local.
 A good way to do this is to map the remote as a drive for that user, then make the scheduled task run in that user context.

-Log files are also created in a flat structure of dd-MM-yy under installRoot\Logs
+Log files are also created in a flat structure of dd-MM-yy under installRoot\Logs.

+If the file being copied exists locally or remotely the program attempts to rename it, and append -hh-mm-ss to the end to make it unique.

+It also uses regex to take out, what in our local instance, is an auto-generated timestamp to make the thing more readable.

 ## Contributing